Get insider tips on the best places to visit and must-do activities from Ranger Steph Cole.

 Top tip: Have you got Avenza Maps on your phone?
 Avenza Maps allows you to view your real time location in the park on a pdf map.
 It doesn’t require internet, and it’s a great tool if you’re prone to getting lost.
 Read our blog to learn more.

 What are the best seasonal highlights?

-Winter is one of my favourite times in these parks as they offer lovely cool conditions for hiking and you can see beautiful winter flowers such as common heath and flame heath.
+Autumn is one of my favourite times in these parks as they offer lovely cool conditions for hiking and you can see the beginning of the beautiful native flora that pops up during the cooler weather, such as common heath and flame heath.

 Although it can be cold, winter is also the best time to see many interesting species of lichens, mosses and fungi that are out and on show.
 If you head to some of our wilder tracks you may also be lucky enough to find greenhood orchids and sundews that are flowering at this time of year.

 What sort of animals can you find in the park?

 Black Hill and Morialta conservation parks are home to a great diversity of wildlife – you’ll see something different every time you come.